Sugercoated Rebelism

 Origin story

 I was about 6 years old when I attended my first funeral.
 While sitting there next to my parents I realised that nobody lives forever.
 I cried my little eyes out.
-Not because I was sad this far uncles passed away, no I didn't even remember what he looked like, but because of the idea that nobody would ever knew I existed.
+Not because I was sad this far uncles passed away, no I didn't even remember what he looked like.
+But because of the idea that nobody would ever knew I existed.

 Back home I ran to my dad's office, grabbed a big black marker and put it safely in my pocket.

-From that moment on I felt the urge to leave my name everywhere I went so I would not be forgotten.
+From that moment on I felt the urge to leave my name everywhere I went, so I would not be forgotten.

 At age 9, I was playing outside with this kid from my neighbourhood.
 He found a graffiti can in the bushes.
 We ran to the alley behind his house.

-My love for graffiti started growing there and then.
 The streets tell so many stories.
-A hidden society that talks to each other through walls.
+A hidden society that communicates on city walls.

 Take my hand and let's wander the streets in the nice and quiet.
 When everybody sleeps and we are the ones that start talking.